- NEWS & EVENTS

 You will need to upload these documents in the online application.
 You will need to provide:

-1. Proof of Citizenship – Passport or birth certificate or citizenship certificate.
+1. Proof of Citizenship – Certified copy of Passport or birth certificate or citizenship certificate (see ways on how to certify your documents below).

 2. Undergraduate - Higher School Certificate with Record of Achievement for NSW school leavers.
 Certified transcripts of any other (relevant) studies or industry experience after high school should also be included.